 “I am glad to learn that our beloved Dales are to have their own magazine and I wish the venture the success it deserves”.

-In 2014 it celebrated 75 years of publications, with endorsements from both the Queen and David Cameron.
+In 2014, they celebrated 75 years of publications.
+This included endorsements from both the Queen and David Cameron.

 The Dalesman magazine is published monthly from its headquarters in Skipton.